 It is important that, in the first instance, you have sought to resolve your concerns fully with the buying organisation.
 The SPoE will be unable to progress with your enquiry any further until you have done so.

-Please note that all public bodies operate independently from Scottish Ministers for their procurement activities, are responsible for running their own tendering exercises and for the decisions they take as part of those exercises.
-Neither the SPoE or the Scottish Government have any formal powers to investigate suppliers concerns, or change decisions taken by another public body.
+Please note: Scottish Ministers have no control over other public bodies' procurement activities, they are responsible for running their own tendering exercises and for the decisions they take as part of those exercises.
+Neither the SPoE nor the Scottish Government have any formal powers to investigate suppliers' concerns or change decisions taken by another public body.